RebelToolbox/RebelDocumentation/development/compiling/compiling_for_windows.rst

 After opening a command prompt, change to the root directory of the engine source code (using ``cd``) and type::

-    C:\godot> scons platform=windows
+    C:\RebelEngine> scons platform=windows

 You can specify a number of CPU threads to use to speed up the build::

-    C:\godot> scons -j6 platform=windows
+    C:\RebelEngine> scons -j6 platform=windows

-In general, it is OK to have at least as many threads compiling Godot as you have cores in your CPU, if not one or two more.
+In general, it is OK to have at least as many threads compiling Rebel Engine as you have cores in your CPU, if not one or two more.
 Feel free to add the ``-j`` option to any SCons command you see below.